-- Supermajority voting.
-A fund will generally vote against proposals to adopt supermajority vote requirements and for proposals to reduce or eliminate them. - Confidential voting.
-A fund will generally vote for shareholder proposals to adopt confidential voting. - Time-phased voting.
-A fund will typically vote against proposals to implement time-phased voting.
+Supermajority voting.
+A fund will generally vote against proposals to adopt supermajority vote requirements and for proposals to reduce or eliminate them.

+Confidential voting.
+A fund will generally vote for shareholder proposals to adopt confidential voting.

+Time-phased voting.
+A fund will vote typically against proposals to implement time-phased voting.

-Special meetings
+Special meetings and written consent